Mediated Desire and the Technical Evolution of Epistolary Intimacy

 In digital environments, waiting is compressed into seconds and minutes, yet paradoxically intensified through visibility.
 Interfaces expose the mechanics of communication: timestamps mark when a message is read; typing indicators reveal when a response is being composed.

-The three-dot ellipsis becomes a powerful emotional signal.
-It signifies presence without resolution—a promise of speech that has not yet materialized.
+The three-dot ellipsis can become a powerful emotional signal.
+Depending on the character and context, it may suggest presence without resolution—a promise of speech that has not yet materialised—or merely indicate an interrupted thought.

-This creates what can be understood as the digital micro-moment: a highly concentrated unit of anticipation.
-The character is no longer waiting days for a letter; she is waiting seconds for a reply.
-Yet those seconds are magnified by awareness.
+This can create what we might call the digital micro-moment: a concentrated unit of anticipation.
+The character is no longer waiting days for a letter; she may be waiting seconds for a reply, with the interface making that interval unusually visible.

 Why has she not responded?